 If the risk team creates a template for a crosswalk between the NIST CSF to CMMC, this template can now be used as a benchmark to ensure consistency across multiple departments.
 Time is money, and crosswalk templates are both cost-effective and efficient.
-That template can now be used by every department that needs to crosswalk the NIST CSF to CMMC and ensures that everyone has the same mappings.
+Every department that needs to crosswalk the NIST CSF to CMMC can now use that template to ensure that everyone has the same mappings.

 This is also beneficial for every subsequent crosswalk conducted.
 You may spend more time creating the initial template for the first crosswalk, but now you can complete each successive crosswalk in no time with the template.

-For MSPs, if they have several clients that work with various frameworks and they want to convert the selected framework to a different one, they can use the template to speed up the process by choosing to apply the mapping from the template.
+For MSPs, if they have several clients that work with various frameworks and want to convert the selected framework to a different one, they can use the template to speed up the process by applying the mapping from the template.
 This will automatically convert from the initial template to the new one, which is especially helpful if you have to conduct the crosswalk multiple times a year for different frameworks and clients.

 Templates are also useful for enterprises with diversified services or who manage a wide variety of data types.

 Using crosswalking templates can help organizations implement a multi-step approval process for crosswalking projects.
 For companies with high turnover and junior talent, you can have the more junior staff - who are still learning the frameworks - take an initial pass at the crosswalk and then have a more senior member review the template and make revisions accordingly before publishing.